SEG3125-A/SEG3125-Group43/lab6/README.md

 ## Requirements
 - Make sure you have `node.js` installed.
 - Upon downloading the lab folder or the repo, run `npm install` to install all dependencies.
+- `.env` Environment variables stored in a `.env` file on the same layer as the `server.js` file, containing the firebase serviceKey
+    + Note that the Vercel deployment uses a database already containing the database setup
+        * Main collection : results --verbatim
+        * Sub-directories : (username) --auto-generated

 ## Node commands
 - `npm run start`: Starts app in product mode